Better Diameter Bounds for Efficient Shortcuts and a Structural Criterion for Constructiveness: Deferred Proofs

-This section constitutes the proof of \cref{lem:rp}.
-The starting point is a construction of \cite{bodwin2021new}, originally introduced in the context of reachability and distance preservers.
+\begin{proof} The starting point is a construction of \cite{bodwin2021new}, originally introduced in the context of reachability and distance preservers.
 At a high level, the graph is obtained via obstacle products, where both the inner and the outer graphs use constructions of \cite{HuangP21}, summarized in \cref{lem:hp}.

 The outer graph has $3$ layers of high dimensional grids.
 Regarding the inner graph, for reachability and distance preservers as in \cite{bodwin2021new}, it suffices to use $2$-dimensional grids in each layer because the lower bounds are typically concerned with $\cO(n)$-size preservers, as preservers of size $\cO(m)$ make little sense.
 For us, to obtain $m^{1+\Omega(1)}$ lower bounds on certification complexity, we have to first apply alternation products to increase the number of critical paths.
 This is also by now the standard way of extending diameter lower bounds on $\cO(n)$-size shortcuts to $\cO(m)$-size shortcuts.
 Specifically, we use the improved alternation product of \cite{LuWWX22} as given in \cref{lem:lvwx}.